Security-Onion-Solutions/securityonion-docs/zeek.rst

     Zeek is a powerful network analysis framework that is much different from the typical IDS you may know.
 (Zeek is the new name for the long-established Bro system.
 Note that parts of the system retain the "Bro" name, and it also often appears in the documentation and distributions.)

-Zeek logs are sent to :ref:`elasticsearch` for parsing and storage and can then be found in :ref:`hunt` and :ref:`kibana`.
+Zeek logs are sent to :ref:`elasticsearch` for parsing and storage and can then be found in :ref:`dashboards`, :ref:`hunt`, and :ref:`kibana`.
 Here's an example of Zeek conn (connection) logs in :ref:`hunt`:

 .. image:: images/hunt.png
   :target: _images/hunt.png